 Connect the board to your power supply and press the switch.
 It will illuminate the LED.
 Let go of the switch and it will turn the LED off again.
 By pressing the switch you are completing a circuit and allowing the resistor and LED to begin consuming electricity.
 The resistor is very important in this circuit as it protects the LED from being over-powered, which will eventually burn it out.
 A typical LED operates at a voltage of 2.0-2.6 volts (V) and consumes approximately 20 milliamps (mA).
 The resistor limits the current to a level that is safe for the LED.
-The higher the resistor value, the less electricity that will reach the LED.
+The higher the resistor value, the less voltage that will reach the LED.
 The lower the resistor value (with 0 ohms being no resistor at all), the more the voltage that will reach the LED.

 Measure the voltage across the LED and the resistor as well.
 Does the total voltage across all the components add up to the voltage between voltage and ground on your board?
 Remember, in any circuit, all of the voltage must be used up.
 Why?
 If the voltage across all the components doesn’t add up, that indicates to you that some of the electrical energy is getting converted to light, heat, and other forms of energy.
 No component is 100% efficient, so there’s always the possibility for some loss.

 Measure the voltage across the resistor, as shown in Figure 28.
 Then measure the voltage across each LED, as shown in Figures 29 and 30.
 Does the total add up to the voltage from power to ground?
 If not, where does the missing voltage go?
 The remaining energy is lost as heat generated from the components.

 Did you use two different color LEDs and get a different voltage drop across each one?
 That’s normal.
 Different color LEDs are made with different elements, and have slightly different voltage drops.
 Did you get no reading when you measured?
 Did you remember to push the button before you took your reading?